Singapore Corporate Bonds Update 2018

 Risks And Features Of Singapore Corporate Bonds

 If a highly profitable company suddenly loses in business, it affects the quality of corporate bonds.
-SGX list companies issuing Singapore corporate bonds which trade in a daily market.
-These bonds comprise of a pool of loan assets that regularly pay interest.
-On the basis of these collected interest payments, the company issues coupon of a bond.
+SGX list companies issuing Singapore corporate bonds that trade in a daily market.
+These bonds comprise a pool of loan assets that regularly pay interest.
+On the basis of these collected interest payments, the company issues the coupon of a bond.

 Experts Foresee Possible Liquidity Crisis

 Experts believe that the largest risk the corporate bonds of Singapore in 2018 face is a possible liquidity crisis or illiquidity in the coming days.
 Small companies in Singapore will have no other option but to pay more for covering up the borrowings much ahead of the unprecedented maturities.
 It is because the major wealthy investors who are also the key buyers will withdraw or slow down their activities.